SilverLPs/BisonBackup/README.md

 - **Modular Design:** Integrate existing or your own script *Modules* and run them with customized parameters.
 - **Backup Plans:** Centralized `.ini` configuration files to manage *Tasks* and their execution parameters.
 - **Dynamic Task Execution:** Automatically runs *Tasks* with specified *Modules* and paths.
 - **Full Portability:** BisonBackup is entirely written in pure Bash, requiring no additional dependencies.
-It runs seamlessly on any system that supports the Bash shell or its syntax.
+It should run seamlessly on any system that supports the Bash shell or its syntax.
 - **Simplicity by Design:** Transform any Bash script into a flexible *Module* that receives parameters in a standardized argument format, as defined by the *Backup Plan*.

 ---